ShabdVasudeva/LineageOS-Setting-Clone-Deprecated/README.md

 # LineageOS-Setting-Clone
 Welcome to the Lineage OS 21 Settings App repository!
 This app allows users to customize and configure various settings to tailor their experience of LineageOS.

+## this application is deprecated now check out our new LineageOS Settings Clone repository.

 ## Features

 - Customize app appearance